Solar-network/docs/docs/tutorials/iot/boards/esp8266-adafruit/README.md

   /********************/

   /**
-   * This method can be used to get a list of 'Top' 'Wallets' (Wallets with the most Swipechain).
+   * This method can be used to get a list of 'Top' 'Wallets' (Wallets with the most Solar).
    * The '2' and '1' refer to the pagination (e.g. response limit and how many pages) *
    * This is equivalant to calling '167.114.29.49:4003/api/v2/wallets/top?limit=2&page=1'